open-telemetry/opentelemetry-ruby/instrumentation/sidekiq/README.md

 ## Development

 You'll need Redis installed locally to run the test suite.
-Once you've installed it, start it with the included configuration:
+Once you've installed it, it will start and stop automatically when you run `rake`.

 ```
 redis-server test/redis.conf